SwiftSage/SwiftSage/prompt_templates/reward_template.md

 Provide a score from 1 to 10 and a brief explanation.
 If you are not sure about the final answer, provide a score between 1 to 7 and explain why you are not sure about the final answer.
+Take care and do not give false information in the critical feedback.

 ## Output Format